wsc1/proposal/design/go2draft-contracts.md

 }
 ```

-This has the effect of instructing the compiler to box type parameters
+This has the effect of instructing the compiler to box values
-like `T` in the example above in the same way interfaces are currently
+like `v` in the example above in the same way interfaces are currently
 implemented.

 This only works when the contract has one type parameter.